josuegaleas/jvim/README.md

 Installation
 ------------
-I highly recommend having the latest version of Vim installed to ensure that everything functions properly, as some plugins require later version of Vim.
+I highly recommend having the latest version of Vim installed to ensure that everything functions properly, as some plugins require later versions of Vim.
+If you are running on OS X, go down below to see a small guide on how to get the latest version of Vim.

 I also recommend having a font that can support powerline symbols.
 I personally use [Hack](https://github.com/chrissimpkins/Hack) which comes with powerline symbols, but you can also use pre-patched fonts from [here](https://github.com/powerline/fonts).
+Your preferred font may already have powerline symbol support, but you should also check in with the author of the font.

 ### For Linux/OS X users:
 **Backup** your `.vim` folder and `.vimrc` file.
 (I am **not** responsible for any data loss.)